 For information on MyCAA and Military Spouse Education and Career Opportunities, visit Military OneSource.AER ScholarshipArmy Emergency Relief (AER) provides scholarships for dependent children and Spouses of Active Duty, Retired, and deceased Army Soldiers.
 Applications and instructions are available on the AER website at www.AERHQ.ORG for the MG James Ursano and Spouses Education Assistance Scholarship Programs.
 Contact AER at Fort Campbell at 270-798-5518 for additional information.

 Fort Campbell is the largest employer in the area providing over 4,000 civilian jobs.
-Unemployment Rate 8.0%.
-Median household income range $38,006-$55,528.
-For more information on employment opportunity contact the Fort Campbell Spouse Employment Center at 270-412-1720.
+The unemployment rate is 8%.
+The median household income range is $38,006-$55,528.
+For more information on employment opportunities, contact the Fort Campbell Spouse Employment Center at 270-412-1720.
 The Fort Campbell Career Center is located on the installation at 5668 Wickham Ave.

-Several programs are set up to assist spouses in finding employment on and off the installation.
-The Fort Campbell Spouse Employment Center phone contact 270-412-1720 consist of the Campbell Strong Workforce Partnership (CSWP), Soldier for Life-Transition Program, United Services Organization (USO) and the Employment Readiness Advisor was set up to provide a one stop shop for information and assistance for spouses, family members with their job search.
+Several programs and resources are set up to assist spouses in finding employment on and off the installation.
+The Fort Campbell Spouse Employment Center is located at 5668 Wickham Ave, Fort Campbell, KY, and can be reach by phone at 270-412-1720.
+The center consists of the following: Campbell Strong Workforce Partnership, United Services Organization, the Employment Readiness Advisor, Fort Campbell Skills Program and Soldier for Life.
+It was set up to provide a one-stop shop for information and assistance for spouses and family members with their job search.
 They provide the following services:

 Fort Campbell Soldier for Life – Transition Assistance Program

 The Fort Campbell Soldier for Life – Transition Assistance Program is located at 5661 Screaming Eagle Blvd. and can be reached by phone at 270-798-5000.